-Join Patrick Inhofer for an in-depth discussion in this video What's new in 7.2, part of Up and Running with SpeedGrade CC.
+Join Patrick Inhofer for an in-depth discussion in this video What's new in 7.2, part of Learning Speedgrade CC 2014.

 In this movie, I'd like to take a moment to talk about the new SpeedGrade CC 7.2 update.
 This update has a bunch of bug fixes.
 These things run anywhere from some problems with flickering on output monitors, some key framing problems, some problems when masking.
 It also includes brand new codec support for Sony RAW for those you who have been waiting for that, and what I suggest you do, because it's about a dozen different small fixes, I'd go ahead and Goodle SpeedGrade 7.2 Update Release Notes.